 “Our beta trials with thousands of merchants across multiple locations in the country established the premise of New Commerce with significant increase in sales and improvement in margins for the participating merchants.
-We are now getting ready to roll out the platform at a larger scale,” Ambani said while addressing the 42nd AGM earlier this year.
+We are now getting ready to roll out the platform at a larger scale,” Ambani said while addressing the 42nd AGM last year.

 Initially, JioMart is said to host products such as daily staples, soaps, shampoos, and other household items.
 This would make things difficult for Amazon's Prime Now that is aimed to offer two-hour deliveries of grocery products.